Our Team

 I can be found with a cup of coffee and a 16 pound cat (Onyx) in my lap with a vinyl record on in the background (normally Taylor Swift) and a book, walking my future therapy dog (Bucky) on a nature trail, or sitting on a patio chatting with friends.
 And in the fall, I can be found cheering on the Tennessee Vols.

-Erin Cabe, Mmft
+Erin Cabe, Lmft

 Therapy with Erin… in her own words: